 Send citation to:

-Parastesh M, Aria B, Torkashvand Z, Sadeghian Shahi A H. Effects of High-Intensity Interval Training on the Lipid Profile and Body Weight in Rats Undergoing Radiotherapy.
-Res Mol Med (RMM) 2024; 12 (2)
+Parastesh M, Aria B, Torkashvand Z, Sadeghian Shahi A H. Effects of HIIT on Lipid Profile and Body Weight in Radiotherapy Rats.
+Res Mol Med (RMM) 2024; 12 (3)

 URL: http://rmm.mazums.ac.ir/article-1-577-fa.html

-Effects of High-Intensity Interval Training on the Lipid Profile and Body Weight in Rats Undergoing Radiotherapy.
+Effects of HIIT on Lipid Profile and Body Weight in Radiotherapy Rats.
 Research in Molecular Medicine.
-1403; 12 (2)
+1403; 12 (3)

 URL: http://rmm.mazums.ac.ir/article-1-577-fa.html

 Methods: This study was an experimental, randomized controlled trial conducted over 10 weeks.
-Twenty-four male Wistar rats (aged 8 weeks) were randomly divided into four groups (n=6 per group): control, HIIT, radiotherapy, and HIIT + radiotherapy.
+Twenty-four male Wistar rats (aged 8 weeks) were randomly divided into four groups (n=6 per group): Control, HIIT, RT, and HIIT + RT.
 The HIIT protocol consisted of 6 sessions per week on a treadmill, including familiarization (week 1), progressive overload (weeks 2–4), and stabilization phases (weeks 5–10).
-Radiotherapy was administered as a single 11 Gy dose using a linear accelerator.
+RT was administered as a single 11 Gy dose using a linear accelerator.
 Blood samples were collected post-intervention, and lipid profiles (TG, TC, LDL, and HDL) were analyzed using enzymatic assays and a spectrophotometer.
-Data were analyzed by SPSS 26 using one-way ANOVA and Bonferroni post-hoc test; significance was set at p < 0.05.
+Data were analyzed by SPSS software,version 26 using one-way ANOVA and Bonferroni post-hoc test; significance was set at P<0.05.

-Conclusion: These findings suggest that HIIT may counteract radiotherapy-induced dyslipidemia, highlighting its potential as a therapeutic intervention.
+Conclusion: These findings suggest that HIIT may counteract RT-induced dyslipidemia, highlighting its potential as a therapeutic intervention.
 Further studies are needed to validate these results and explore underlying mechanisms.

 نوع مطالعه: پژوهشي | موضوع مقاله: پزشکي فيزيکي و توانبخشي